Orchestral Manoeuvres in the Dark: 2020–present: Continued acknowledgement

 During the COVID-19 lockdown imposed in March 2020, McCluskey "rediscovered the creative power of boredom" and began writing material for OMD's next studio album.
 In October, the band returned to live performance with a limited-capacity gig at London's indigo at The O2, with proceeds going to their road crew; the event was also streamed online.
 In 2021, the Souvenir box set was nominated for "Best Historical Album" at the Grammy Awards.
 Also that year, OMD celebrated the 40th anniversary of 1981's Architecture & Morality with a UK tour, and released a triple-vinyl set of the album's singles containing associated B-sides, demo recordings, and live tracks.

 In March 2022, a pair of concerts with a heavy emphasis on the group's more experimental work (rescheduled from September 2020), took place at the Royal Albert Hall, with a live album based on the shows released through the OMD store.
 Another re-issue of 1983's Dazzle Ships, featuring previously unheard recordings, was announced for a March 2023 release.

 OMD's fourteenth studio album, Bauhaus Staircase, was released on 27 October 2023; it was preceded by a single, the title track, on 22 August.
 The record debuted at no. 2 on the UK Albums Chart, matching the peak achieved by The Best of OMD (1988).
 McCluskey has said that Bauhaus Staircase is likely to be the band's final album.
+However, it has been recently announced that a new experimental album is in the works for 2027.
 Their latest 2024 tour runs from March to October including gigs in the UK, South Africa, Canada and the US.

-Artistry and image
+Artistry and reception

 Early ethos and presentation

 "It's kind of like, 'less is more'.
 We consciously tried to minimise what we were doing."